jessyvee/Pizzas-Code-Challenge/README.md

 name: the name of the pizza (string), required
 ingredients: the list of ingredients used in the pizza (string), required
 # RestaurantPizza
-price: the price of the pizza in the restaurant (integer), required, validation: must have a price between 1 and 30
-restaurant_id: the ID of the restaurant that serves the pizza, required
-pizza_id: the ID of the pizza that is served in the restaurant, required
+1.price: the price of the pizza in the restaurant (integer), required, validation: must have a price between 1 and 30 2.restaurant_id: the ID of the restaurant that serves the pizza, required 3.pizza_id: the ID of the pizza that is served in the restaurant, required

-# Routes
+# Author

-The API has the following routes for performing CRUD operations on the resources:
+ Jesse Thuku